Coping with peak packaging demand

 Of course, retail packaging provides several different challenges (and opportunities) to eCommerce boxes.

-And remember that visiting retail stores can be an important experience, such as taking children to view toys or shopping for special Christmas gifts.
+And remember that visiting retail stores can be an essential experience, such as taking children to view toys or shopping for unique Christmas gifts.

-Considering limited edition packaging is again a good idea, although options such as sleeves or labels that can enhance existing product packaging are a great, lower-cost option.
+Again, considering limited edition packaging is a good idea, although options such as sleeves or labels that can enhance existing product packaging are a great, lower-cost option.

 A proper omnichannel strategy ties all of this together, with your online and offline packaging complementing each other.